Long Term Care Planning

 The most common public benefit program we utilize is the Medicaid Institutional Care Program (ICP), though Medicaid Diversion and Medicaid Waiver are also evaluated along with Veteran’s Benefits.

-See the information below for the most current benefits information or…
+Continue to read the information below for the most current benefits information or …

-Click here for more information about our individualized Long-Term Care and Medicaid Eligibility Consultation.
+Get more information about our FREE Long-Term Care Planning and Medicaid Planning Eligibility Evaluation.

 What does “long term care” mean?: For purposes of this information sheet, long term care refers to personal services and medical care provided on an ongoing basis at home, in an assisted living facility (ALF) or a nursing home (SNF).